ontola/linked-delta/README.md

 - Communitate state changes / events of RDF data
 - Replicate / sync datasets
-- Record changes / Event Sourcing
+- Record changes / Event Sourcing / CQRS patterns
 - Alert / listener / notification systems
-- A simpler alternative to SPARQL-Update
-- No need for new parsers - many RDF parsers already support N-Quads.
+- A simpler alternative to SPARQL-Update (No need for costly SPARQL-Update parsers - parsin N-Quads is trivial)

 ## How we use it

-- We use this in [Argu.co](https://argu.co) to communicate state changes between server and the front-end client app, and to describe actions.
+- We (Ontola) use this in [Argu.co](https://argu.co) to communicate state changes between server and the front-end client app, and to describe actions.
 These are executed using [link-lib](https://github.com/fletcher91/link-lib/).
 - We also use this in [ori_api](https://github.com/ontola/ori_api/) in a Kafka bus, as a large stream of events that can be played back (i.e. Event Sourcing).
 This application converts all linked-deltas into a filled NGINX server with variously serialized RDF files (Turtle, RDF/XML, N-Triples, etc.).

 ## Motivation